rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vJunos/Descoberta-Diode/index.md

 ### :octicons-goal-16: 1.1 **Lab Objective**

-The objective of this lab is to practically demonstrate the automated import process of network devices and their respective configurations into Netbox, using the diode-plugin, diode-server, and ora-agent.
+The objective of this lab is to demonstrate, in a practical way, the process of automated import of network devices and their respective configurations into Netbox, using the diode-plugin, the diode-server, and the ora-agent.

 ![Topologia.svg](../../../../../../../img/labs_imgs/Diagrama_fluxo_diode.svg)